emissary-ingress/emissary/docs/reference/running.md

 ## Ambassador Update Checks (Scout)

-A running Ambassador instance checks with Datawire to be able to advise of available updates, and to help Datawire better understand how Ambassador is being used.
-To completely disable this check, set the environment variable `SCOUT_DISABLE` to `1` in your Ambassador deployment (but note that this is not recommended, as you will lose notifications about new releases).
+Ambassador integrates Scout, a service that periodically checks with Datawire servers to advise of available updates.
+Scout also sends anonymized usage data and the Ambassador version.
+This information is important to us as we prioritize test coverage, bug fixes, and feature development.
+Note that Ambassador will run regardless of the status of Scout (i.e., our uptime has zero impact on your uptime.)

+We do not recommend you disable Scout, since we use this mechanism to notify users of new release (including critical fixes and security issues).
+This check can be disabled by setting the environment variable `SCOUT_DISABLE` to `1` in your Ambassador deployment.

 Each Ambassador installation generates a unique cluster ID based on the UID of its Kubernetes namespace and its Ambassador ID: the resulting cluster ID is a UUID which cannot be used to reveal the namespace name nor